How to calibrate a reel-to-reel tape recorder

 The playback head should be adjusted so that a diagonal line inclined by 45° is created from bottom left to top right at all frequencies.

-Note: Minor deviations in azimuth during playback or record/playback combination increasingly act as phase errors with decreasing wavelength (at higher frequencies) - the line becomes an ellipse, which becomes a circle at 90° phase difference.
+Note: Deviations in the azimuth during playback or recording/playback combination have an increasing effect as a phase error with decreasing wavelength (at higher frequencies) - the line becomes an ellipse, which becomes a circle at a phase difference of 90°.
+These lead to level losses, the amount of which can be determined very precisely here: Calculation of the alignment loss.

 For all azimuth settings, reels with the same and largest possible inner core should be used.